The best readers in the world often live successful and highly fulfilled lives.

 To illustrate, you may wish to read 50 books a year.
 This equates to roughly one book a week.
 Let’s assume an average book length of 300 pages.
 You should read at least 43 pages a day to achieve your goal.

 You may realize that this is a heavy load, especially when you stand at the beginning of your journey.
-Be smart and realistic about your objectives, as failure to reach them may discourage you to keep reading altogether.
+Be smart and realistic about your objectives, as failure to reach them may discourage you from reading altogether.

 Don’t forget to reward yourself!
 Whenever you finish a book, allow yourself some time to pursue your favorite activity!
 Even for tiny achievements, such as completing a chapter, you could grant yourself your favorite breakfast or a long, hot shower.
 Make the journey enjoyable!